Moto G6 Review

 There’s a whiff of Samsung Galaxy S9 about the design – never a bad thing – but the Moto G6 feels lighter.

 A nicely bevelled power button sits on the side, and it’s flanked by a clicky volume rocker.
 A USB-C port and headphone jack can be found along the bottom.
 Below the display is a long and thin fingerprint scanner/home button and a slightly unnecessary Motorola logo.

 The Moto G6 lacks any water-resistance, however.
 There’s an added coating that offers some resistance against splashes and rain, but don’t expect this to protect against an accidental dunking in a bath.

 Moto G6 – Screen

 Handsets in this price-range often sacrifice a good display to try to keep costs down.
 However, when you consider the length of time we spend glued to our phone screens, I’d much prefer a quality screen over, say, a few extra gigabytes of RAM and greater internal storage.
 Thankfully, the Moto G6’s display is very good.

 The 18:9, 5.7-inch IPS LCD panel is taller than that featured on the Moto G5, and to fill the extra space resolution has been bumped up slightly from FHD to FHD+.
-At this size, you’re unlike to notice the difference between this and a QHD+ toting display – unless you get in super-close, that is – and we’re yet to see OLED panels really impress at this end of the market.
+At this size, you’re unlikely to notice the difference between this and a QHD+ toting display – unless you get in super-close, that is – and we’re yet to see OLED panels really impress at this end of the market.

 That high resolution makes for detailed reproduction of images and videos, with individual pixels that are impossible to spot.
 Combine this with the super-wide display and the Moto G6 is great for watching Netflix and YouTube.